jcrewerts/MyProject-Identifiers/README.md

 ### Introduction

 My goal is to find what causes error in the stability of a boom by scrubbing through data of field running.
 Self propelled sprayers are used to apply chemicals to fields that are used for row crops or pastures.
-When the sprayer is being driven across the field, different terains can cause the boom to move off of target height.
+When the sprayer is being driven across the field, different terrains can cause the boom to move off target height.
 This can cause spray drift and/or enadequate coverage of chemicals.
 My hope is too look at data aquired from different sensors on the sprayer to identify points where boom height performance can be approved.

 <p align="center">
   <img src="Photos/BoomErrorGraphic.PNG">